Indo-Aryan languages: Theories

-The Indo-Aryan family as a whole is thought to represent a dialect continuum, where languages are often transitional towards neighboring varieties.
+The Indo-Aryan family as a whole is thought to represent a dialect continuum, where languages are often transitional towards neighbouring varieties.
 Because of this, the division into languages vs. dialects is in many cases somewhat arbitrary.
 The classification of the Indo-Aryan languages is controversial, with many transitional areas that are assigned to different branches depending on classification.
 There are concerns that a tree model is insufficient for explaining the development of New Indo-Aryan, with some scholars suggesting the wave model.